Fall Orange Endive Salad

 A Delicious Side

-This Fall Orange Endive Salad is truly juicy and refreshing with every bite.
-It is a winning recipe and was given to me by my close friend Christine.
+This Fall Orange Endive Salad is truly juicy, refreshing, and delicious tasting with every bite.
+It is a winning recipe for you to make this fall and winter months.
+This recipe was given to me by my close friend Christine, who is an amazing cook.
 Thank you, Christine, for sharing!

 Try this recipe – it won’t disappoint! …Enjoy!